 Child does not engage in pretend play

-If your child is having long chains of emotional signalling while interacting with you and able to socially problem-solve with you, but doesn’t seem to have his/her own ideas or is not engaging in imaginary play yet, there are things you can do to facilitate this.
+If your child is having long chains of emotional signalling while interacting with you and able to socially problem-solve with you, but doesn’t seem to have their own ideas or is not engaging in imaginary play yet, there are things you can do to facilitate this.
 Probably the best thing you can do is fill in the holes in the earlier four functional emotional developmental capacities.

 Dr. Gordon Neufeld speaks so eloquently about development and how it is a process of nature that cannot be taught or learned.
 That is, all we can do is provide the necessary conditions and the right environment, and development will spontaneously happen.
 It is really what we’ve seen unfold with our own son.
 By continuing to work on self-regulation, engagement, and robust emotional interactions with our son, we are seeing capacities in FEDC 4 and 5 begin to appear.

 - Continue to work on making the earlier capacities more robust by co-regulating with your child whenever they are overly excited, happy, or sad and in a meltdown, fostering robust engagement with your child and working on robust emotional signalling with your child.

-- Continue to practice problem-solving with your child at this 4th capacity by ‘playing clueless‘ and prolonging each interaction with your child to get robust long chains of back and forth emotional signalling.
+- Continue to practice problem-solving with your child at this 4th capacity by using ‘wonderment‘ and prolonging each interaction with your child to get robust long chains of back-and-forth emotional signalling.

-- Introduce one small element of imagination once you are at this fourth capacity with your child such as re-enacting something you did outside the house as a family in your play.
+- Introduce one small element of imagination once you are at this fourth capacity with your child such as re-enacting in your play something you did outside the house as a family.

 - For example, if you usually play trains at home but went to the beach for the day, you can bring some sand (or something to represent sand) beside the train and a beach ball or pail and shovel and just nonchalantly mention that the passengers are going to the beach today, pointing to the beach saying “There’s the beach!”